erkde/cuddly-embrella/readme.md

 npm test
 ```

-Note: there's just one unit test an example
+Note: there's just one unit test as an example.